IDIAMath/idiamath.github.io/docs/question/tune-3d-function.md

 The student will have to use the slider to find the value for the parameters that makes the two functions coincide.

+The function, its parameter-values and which and how many of the parameters are unknown can be randomized.
+Dynamic input/output to jsxgraph in this way present some challenges we try to explore in this tutorial.

 - [XML Code](XML/tune-3d-function-xml)

 # How it works